hsintmike/InsightDataScience/README.md

 - If all tweets are empty hashtag **or** all are one hashtag in that 60 seconds time window, then average degree will return 0.

+**Plotting**
+- Use python package **Networkx** to generate the network plot.
+- The script `network_plot.py` reads the data after step2 (above) and plot the graph.
+- The plotting setting should be manually changed.

 ### Directory structure

 	├── README.md
 	├── run.sh
+	├── images
+	│   └── network_plot.py
+	│   └── Workflow.PNG
+	│   └── Matrix example.PNG
+	│   └── Example hashtag graph.png
 	├── src
 	│   └── average_degree.py
 	├── tweet_input